CessdaJournalsOutreach/cessdajournalsoutreach.github.io/README.md

-## Welcome to GitHub Pages
+## GitHub Pages for CESSDA Training Task 2: Journals Outreach

-🚀 🐼

-yes

 You can use the [editor on GitHub](https://github.com/pmarsceill/test-jtd/edit/master/README.md) to maintain and preview the content for your website in Markdown files.